Skip to content

 V4L2 Camera Examples#

-Record from default V4L2 camera at 1920x1080 (30 seconds at 30 FPS):
+• Record from the default V4L2 camera at 1920x1080 (30 seconds at 30 FPS):

 ./holohub run gst_video_recorder --run-args="--source v4l2 --width 1920 --height 1080 --count 900 -o camera.mp4"

-Record from specific V4L2 device with H.265:
+• Record from a specific V4L2 device with H.265:

 ./holohub run gst_video_recorder --run-args="--source v4l2 --device /dev/video1 --width 1920 --height 1080 --encoder nvh265 --count 600 -o camera_h265.mp4"

-Record at 720p resolution:
+• Record at 720p resolution:

 ./holohub run gst_video_recorder --run-args="--source v4l2 --width 1280 --height 720 --count 300 -o camera_720p.mp4"

-Record with specific pixel format (YUYV):
+• Record with a specific pixel format (YUYV):

 ./holohub run gst_video_recorder --run-args="--source v4l2 --width 640 --height 480 --pixel-format YUYV --count 300 -o camera_yuyv.mp4"

-Record with custom encoder settings:
+• High-quality recording with custom encoder settings:

 ./holohub run gst_video_recorder --run-args="--source v4l2 --property bitrate=12000 --property preset=1 --count 900 -o high_quality.mp4"